nigyta/dfast_qc/README.md

     $ pip install -r requirements.txt
     ```

-## Initial setup
+## Initial set up
 Reference data of DFAST_qc is stored in a directory called `DQC_REFERENCE`.
 By default, it is located in the directory where DFAST_qc is installed (`PATH/TO/dfast_qc/dqc_reference`), or in `/dqc_reference` when the docker version is used.
 In general, you do not need to change this, but you can specify it in the config file or by using `-r` option.

-To prepare reference data, reference data must be prepared as following:
+To prepare reference data, reference data must be prepared as following.
+Run `dqc_admin_tools.py -h` or `dqc_admin_tools.py subcommand -h` to show help.

 1. Download master files
     ```